Bed Rotting: The Self-Care Myth You Need to Know About

 You’re Not Failing—You’re Figuring It Out

-I'll walk you through 6 practical strategies to break free from bed-rotting habits in the video below.
+I'll walk you through six practical strategies to break free from bed-rotting habits in the video below.
 Learn how to create healthy rest patterns and rediscover your mental wellness without falling into the trap of toxic productivity.

 Want practical tools for navigating life with depression and anxiety, delivered right to you every week?